Nationals vs. Padres Player Props Betting Odds

-The San Diego Padres visit the Washington Nationals at Nationals Park on Tuesday at 7:05 PM ET.
-Those looking to place a player prop wager can find odds on Juan Soto, Lane Thomas and others in this matchup.
+Sportsbooks have set player props for Juan Soto, Lane Thomas and others when the San Diego Padres visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!